ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 #### 2. Air Conditioner-Unable to Identify in the Code Database

 IR remote control module is available for unrecognized air conditioners or other devices using infrared remote control.
-Connect infrared transmitter to "IR" port of NMP, and aim the transmitter at the device, and ensure there will be no blocks in between the transmitter and the device.
+Connect the infrared transmitter to the "IR" port of NMP, aim the transmitter at the device, and ensure there will be no blocks in between the transmitter and the device.

 1. Log in to the "Dashboard -> Devices -> Processor manager".
 Select your NMP device, and in the "Infrared Control" module, click the "Edit" button.
 Follow the instructions below: